sammyd/sammyd.github.com/source/_posts/2012-09-14-conair-the-quest-for-reasonable-office-air-con.markdown

 measurement as a proportion of the board's power supply.
 This means that the maximum reading is 1023, and this corresponds to a potential of that of the power supply - which should be 5V.
 We need to convert this into the resistance of the thermistor, and then on to a temperature.
-We use the following pyhton method:
+We use the following python method:

 {% codeblock Convert an Arduino pin reading into a temperature - calculateTemp.py %}
 POTENTIAL_DIVIDER_RESISTOR = 10000